jbbeauchamp/zf2-lazy-loading-module/README.md

     $events = StaticEventManager::getInstance();
     $events->attach('bootstrap', MvcEvent::EVENT_BOOTSTRAP, array($this, 'initializeView'), 100);

-=> ZFMLL Performance increases up to 75%.
+=> ZFMLL performance increases up to 75%.

-With a real code in the several listeners, ZFMLL can increase more of 100% performance.
+With a real code in the several listeners, ZFMLL can increase more of 100% performance !